TheCodez/pytorch-box2pix/README.md

 ## TODO:

-Those two are needed to get the project in a state where it can be trained:
+This is needed to get the project in a state where it can be trained:

-- [ ] Priorbox generation
 - [ ] mAP metric

-Once this is done the instance segmentation part can be added.
+Instance segmentation can be added later as it's just a post processing step.

 ## Requirements